-Your resume is the ticket to the job of your dreams, so it’s important to avoid making common resume mistakes errors that will cause hiring managers and recruiters to put your resume into the “no” pile.
+Your resume is the ticket to the job of your dreams, so it’s critical to avoid making these common resume mistakes that will cause hiring managers and recruiters to put your resume into the “no” pile.

 1. Including Too Much or Not Enough

 Like Goldilocks, you want to make sure your resume is not too short, not too long, but just the right length to highlight your greatest accomplishments and your breadth of experience.
 There’s a common misconception that a resume should be no longer than one page, but that is simply not true nor is it feasible for a professional who has reached an executive level.
 Even if you don’t have years of experience under your belt, by the time you’re ready to take on the C-suite, you’ve likely got more experience and knowledge than one page can contain – at least not without using an unreadable small font.

 It’s also important not to try to fill up several pages just to make it look like you’ve got a lot of experience.
 Listing out every single job responsibility you’ve ever had is a waste of your time and your potential employer’s time.
 While a good rule of thumb is to aim for three pages or fewer, remember that your resume should be only long enough to give the recruiter the information they need to determine you’re a qualified candidate for the position.